AnapalOne/xmonad-packed/README.md

 | github-desktop                                     | github desktop |

 ## Troubleshooting
-#### From testing, some packages may not work.
+#### After installation, some packages may not work.
 Here are some that I've found that might help you.

 ### sublime-text-4
 - Sublime Text may not install properly, so be sure to reinstall it after booting into xmonad.

+### picom not working
+- This may be a result of one of your drivers not working, be sure to check them to see if there are any errors.